Reductive quotients of klt singularities: Proofs of further applications of the main results

 \begin{proof}[Proof of Theorem~\ref{introthm:MDSquotients}]

-We begin by arguing that even if $X$ allows nontrivial global invertible functions and has hence several non-isomorphic Cox rings, all (spectra of) Cox rings - no matter if taken with respect to the free part of the class group (as in~\cite{GOST15}) or with respect to the whole class group - are klt if and only if one (spectrum of a) Cox ring is klt.
+By Lemma~\ref{le:kltcoxrings}, we know that even if $X$ allows nontrivial global invertible functions and has hence several non-isomorphic Cox rings, all (spectra of) Cox rings ---no matter if taken with respect to the free part of the class group (as in~\cite{GOST15}) or with respect to the whole class group--- are klt if and only if one (spectrum of a) Cox ring is klt.